PrestaShop/prestashop-specs/back-office/dashboard.md

 Users should be able to dismiss this warning notification when it pops up, but it will keep on appearing at each session until the PHP version is changed.

+If, following this recommendation, the user updates the PHP version to use a supported one, when logging in again, he/she should be able to see a green success notification: `You are now running a supported PHP version.` in `Admin.Notifications.Success`.

 [TO BE COMPLETED]